tem-ctrl/coin_toss_game/README.md

 To address this exercice, Bob's odds of winning are evaluated over 10000 tries, for each possible alice's prediction and the average is evaluated to answer the question.

-Find the related code in the file `extension.ypinb`.
+Find the related code in the file `extension.ipynb`.